coolbutuseless/simpletrie/README.md

 Using a hash table on the environment doesn’t appreciably change the speed of trie creation or preforming look-ups.

+Environments are used instead of lists as I make use of the reference semantics of environment objects when building the trie.

 ## Related Software + Resources